-Of all three macronutrients, protein plays the biggest role in the muscle building process.
+Of all three macronutrients, it is protein which plays the biggest role in the muscle building process.

-Unfortunately, few people seem to be eating enough of it to maximize their results and, as such, the nation is currently experiencing an epidemic of T.A.S. (tiny arms syndrome).
+Unfortunately, though, not a lot of people are eating enough of the stuff to maximize their results and, as such, the nation is currently experiencing an epidemic of “T.A.S.” (tiny arms syndrome).

-I’m going to explain why you need to make protein a nutritional priority, show you what it does for your body, and give you a handy list of the best and easiest protein sources to help you hit your daily targets.
+So in today’s article I’m going to explain why you need to make protein a nutritional priority.
+You’ll see exactly what it does, learn how to set your daily protein target for the best possible results, and even get a handy list of the best protein sources so that you can find foods which work for you.

-So buckle up, Jimbo, it’s time to get jacked!
+Buck up, Jimbo, it’s time to build some muscle!

 Watch video or continue reading below.